jessepav/lacygoill-wiki-backup/vim/qf.md

     $ !! | vim --not-a-term -q /dev/stdin

-It works, but it may leave the terminal in an unexpected state: on my machine, after using this command,  I can't close the terminal with `C-d`;
+It works, but it might leave the terminal in an unexpected state: on my machine, after using this command,  I can't close the terminal with `C-d`;
 I need to execute `exit`.